Strict Subgoal Execution: Reliable Long-Horizon Planning in Hierarchical Reinforcement Learning: Additional Comparative Experiments

 \subsection{Computational Complexity Comparison}

-Table~\ref{tab:converge time} reports the average per-episode computation time and the number of episodes required to reach a 60\% success rate with NGTE and BEAG.
-We compare against NGTE and BEAG because they are the only baselines that succeed in at least one of the considered fixed-goal settings, making them the most relevant references for evaluating performance and sample efficiency in sparse reward environments.
-SSE achieves faster convergence across tasks due to its early termination of episodes upon subgoal failure and a reduced number of transitions per episode, which minimizes unnecessary computation and accelerates learning.
+Table~\ref{tab:converge time} reports the average per-episode computation time and the number of episodes required to reach a 60\% success rate.
+We compare SSE against NGTE and BEAG as they are the only baselines that succeed in at least one of the considered fixed-goal settings.
+This makes them the most relevant references for evaluating performance and sample efficiency in sparse reward environments.
+SSE achieves faster convergence across tasks due to its early termination of episodes upon subgoal failure and a reduced number of transitions per episode.
+These features minimize unnecessary computation and accelerate learning.

-This advantage is particularly evident in long-horizon tasks such as \texttt{AntKeyChest}, where conventional HRL methods consume many timesteps even during failed attempts and require extended horizons for high-level planning.
-In contrast, in shorter-horizon scenarios such as \texttt{AntMazeBottleneck}, the computational benefits of SSE are less significant since subgoal transitions and failure terminations occur less frequently.
-The operations introduced by SSE, including the construction of $\tilde{s}$, evaluation of subgoal completion, and uniform sampling, are lightweight and have linear time complexity.
-As a result, SSE imposes minimal computational overhead while maintaining stable training dynamics.
+This advantage is particularly evident in long-horizon tasks such as \texttt{AntKeyChest}.
+In these tasks, conventional HRL methods consume many timesteps even during failed attempts and require extended horizons for high-level planning.
+In shorter-horizon scenarios like \texttt{AntMazeBottleneck}, the computational benefits of SSE are less significant since subgoal transitions and failure terminations occur less frequently.
+The operations introduced by SSE, including the evaluation of subgoal completion and uniform sampling, are lightweight and have linear time complexity.
+Consequently, SSE imposes minimal computational overhead while maintaining stable training dynamics.